Colorado State University's Land Grant Mission A learning community created for everyone.

 Applications for social change Designing for Justice

 We bring together artists, humanitarians, scientists, entrepreneurs, engineers, design thinkers, and creatives from every discipline to tackle important, authentic problems and devise innovative solutions for socially and ecologically sustainable impacts and creative solution proposals to improve human experiences.
 Application of human centered design and design thinking processes, with a focus on social change and civic engagement, provide solutions to real-world problems facing some of society’s most vulnerable populations.
-Design justice emphasizes that the greatest impacts are made when design is led by those with marginalized identities.
+Design justice emphasizes that the greatest impacts are made when design is led through an array of perspectives.

 IDEA450: Students design and build an ADA accessible tiny home.